Boeing's ousted CEO departs with $62 million, even without severance pay

 “Upon his departure, Dennis received the benefits to which he was contractually entitled and he did not receive any severance pay or a 2019 annual bonus,” Boeing said in a statement.

-Boeing also disclosed that Kevin McAllister, who was fired as CEO of Boeing Commercial Airlines in October, forfeited $52.9 million in unvested equity awards and other compensation.

-(This story corrects to remove reference to Muilenburg’s age in paragraph 2)

-Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Additional reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Editing by Shounak Dasgupta and Matthew Lewis
+Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Additional reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Editing by Shounak Dasgupta, Matthew Lewis and Sonya Hepinstall